osome-iu/botometer-python/README.md

 # BotOrNot Python API
 A Python API for [Truthy BotOrNot](http://truthy.indiana.edu/botornot/).

-Behind the scenes, this uses the BotOrNot's REST endpoint as illustrated in [this notebook](http://truthy.indiana.edu/botornot/http-api.html).
+Behind the scenes, this uses the BotOrNot's HTTP endpoint as illustrated in [this notebook](http://truthy.indiana.edu/botornot/http-api.html).

 ## Quickstart